altipla-consulting/redsys-golang/README.md

     form.submit()
     ```

-4. The user will complete the transaction, cancel, verify its credit card, etc. on the bank page.
+4. **The user will complete the transaction**, cancel, verify its credit card, etc. on the bank page.
 When the transaction finishes (successfully or not), a background notification will be sent automatically to the configured endpoint.
 In parallel, the user will be redirected to the OK/KO page.
 Both requests will have parameters in the query string that can be read.

-5. Verify the received parameters.
-Since anyone can send requests to public pages, you need to ensure the bank has signed the data and everything is legal and secure.
+5. **Verify the received parameters.** Since anyone can send requests to public pages, you need to ensure the bank has signed the data and everything is legal and secure.
 Use our library to verify the parameters:

     ```go
     signed := redsys.Signed{